This challenge is no longer accepting new submissions.

 An order is an instruction containing products for the robot system to place in the box.
 Each order will specify the kit to be assembled, (i.e. the list of parts to be put in the kit).
 Each specified part has the following structure:

 Each trial will consist of the following steps:

 - The robot programmatically signals that it is able to begin accepting orders.

 - The first Order (Order 1) is sent to the robot.

 - A fixed amount of time is allowed to complete the order.

 - In the case of the Dropped Product testing method, up to three products will be forcibly dropped from the gripper.

 - In the case of the In-Process Order Change testing method, a new Order (Order 2) will be issued that is of higher priority than the previously issued Order 1.
 When Order 2 is complete, building of Order 1 is to resume.

-- The robot signals programmatically when an order is fulfilled and ready for quality control.
+- The robot signals programmatically when an order is ready for delivery.